-"There is no doubt that they are top-class strikers,” Hummels said to the German FA's official website. “[They are] up in the same league as the likes of [Robin] van Persie, Nani, or [Cristiano] Ronaldo.
+"There is no doubt that they are top-class strikers,” Hummels noted on dfb.de. “[They are] up in the same league as the likes of [Robin] van Persie, Nani, or [Cristiano] Ronaldo.

 “We’ll be prepared, approaching the game with the same concentration as always.
 We’re not afraid.